-California Laws on Meal Break and Rest Break in 2021
+California Laws on Meal Breaks and Rest Breaks for Year 2023

 Under California’s meal break law, the employer must provide employees with an unpaid meal break for every 5 hours they work.
-Each meal break must be uninterrupted and duty-free for at-least 30 minutes duration.
-Employees can spend 30 minutes of meal break on their personal business such as meals, errands or anything they choose.
+Each meal break must be uninterrupted and duty-free for at least 30 minutes duration.
+Employees can spend 30 minutes of meal breaks on their personal business, such as meals, errands or anything they choose.
 This meal break can be waived with the mutual agreement between the employee and the supervisor, provided the employee does not work for more than 6 hours in a day.

-Employees who work for more than 10 hours a day are entitled to take a second meal break that must start before the end of the tenth hour of the shift.
-The second meal break can be waived with the agreement between the employee and the supervisor provided the employee does not work for more than 12 hours and the first meal break was not waived.
+Employees who work for more than 10 hours a day are entitled to take a second meal break that must start before the end of the 10th hour of the shift.
+The second meal break can be waived with the agreement between the employee and the supervisor, provided the employee does not work for more than 12 hours, and the first meal break was not waived.

-Employer must relieve employees of all duties and permit a reasonable opportunity to take an uninterrupted meal break of 30 minutes.
-However, employers cannot stop employees from taking meal breaks, create incentives to skip breaks or create a culture that would encourage them to skip breaks.
+Employers must relieve employees of all duties and permit a reasonable opportunity to take an uninterrupted meal break of 30 minutes.
+In addition, employers cannot stop employees from taking meal breaks, create incentives to skip breaks or create a culture that would encourage them to skip breaks.

-Under California’s meal break law 2021, Employers must provide meal breaks but do not have to monitor if the employees are taking those breaks.
+Under California’s meal break law, employers must provide meal breaks but do not have to monitor if the employees are taking those breaks.
 Employers who fail to provide or deny a proper meal break to a non-exempt employee, the premium (penalty) owed is one hour of extra pay for each work day this violation occurs.

 On-Site Meal Break Requirements: